 The US has a crystal meth epidemic.
 In the Netherlands, a large part of the population is addicted to cheese.
 There are cheese shops practically on every corner.
-In areas of the country where this is not the case, dodgy looking young men wearing hoodies and often with pit-bulls, hang around on street corners saying, “pssst, you want some oude kaas?”.
+In areas of the country where this is not the case, dodgy looking young men wearing hoodies and often with pit-bulls, hang around on street corners saying, “pssst, do you want some oude kaas?”.

-It’s so sad when late at night I’m approached by young women saying, “do you have any edam cheese for me?
+It’s so sad when late at night I’m approached by young women saying, “do you have any Edam cheese for me?
 Perhaps with some roggebrood?
 Ja?
 Goed schat, ik will met je neuken.”

 Only buy cheese from shops, never from street dealers.

 No organic poo producing mice were hurt during the writing of this post.